curtisblack/ThinkerSpacer/README.md

 If the shield uses the IOREF pin to determine logic voltage this should be ok however some shields may require 5V logic which may result in incorrect functioning or damage to the Raspbery Pi.

 The analog inputs A0-7 can only be used as inputs, not outputs (either digital or analog).
+Inbuilt pull-up resistors are available on the digital IO pins (using INPUT_PULLUP) but are not available on the analog input pins.

 Software PWM is supported on all digital outputs.
 Hardware PWM is not available so shields which require high precision IO may not function correctly.